-F = centrifugal force (in units of lb-f)

-W = weight imbalance (in units of ounces)

-R = radius of displacement, distance of imbalance weight from roll axis of rotation (in inches)

-RPM = Revolution per minute
+F = centrifugal force (in units of lb-f) W = weight imbalance (in units of ounces) R = radius of displacement, distance of imbalance weight from roll axis of rotation (in inches)RPM = Revolution per minute

 The force increase is equal to the square of the RPM, or in other words, doubling the RPM causes four times the imbalance force.
-If the roll has a high length-to-diameter ratio, two-plane (dynamic) balancing is recommended.
+Because rolls tend to have a high length-to-diameter ratio, two-plane (dynamic) balancing is recommended.
 Balancing is particularly needed where higher RPMs and lower web forces are involved.

-To illustrate how much imbalance induced "noise" could be generated, the following table shows the force disturbance for various ISO balance grades for an illustrative case of a 10 pound roll rotating at 2000 RPM.
+To illustrate how much imbalance induced "noise" could be generated, the following table shows the force disturbance for various ISO balance grades for an illustrative case of a 20 pound roll (4" diameter x 36" long, aluminum) rotating at 1500 RPM.

-Balance Grade (ISO 1940/1) Residual Imbalance Residual Imbalance
+Balance Grade (ISO 1940/1) Residual Imbalance Resultant Force due to Residual Imbalance

-G16 1.25 oz-in +/- 9 lb-f at 33 Hz
+G16 1.25 oz-in +/- 5 lb-f at 25 Hz

-G6.3 0.5 oz-in +/- 3.5 lb-f at 33 Hz
+G6.3 0.5 oz-in +/- 2 lb-f at 25 Hz

-G2.5 0.2 oz-in +/- 1.4 lb-f at 33 Hz
+G2.5 0.2 oz-in +/- 0.8 lb-f at 25 Hz

-G1 0.08 oz-in +/- 0.6 lb-f at 33 Hz
+G1 0.08 oz-in +/- 0.3 lb-f at 25 Hz

-4.3.3 CRITICAL ROLL SPEED
+4.3.2 CRITICAL ROLL SPEED

 Even with a balanced roll, a vibration can be set up in a stationary shaft.
-If this vibration (in cycles per minute) occurs at the harmonic frequency of the shaft, the transducers can be damaged.)
+If this vibration (in cycles per minute) occurs at the harmonic frequency of the shaft, the transducers can be damaged.
+To determine critical roll speed, use the following formula: